nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The procedure code describing the vaccine that was administered or was intended to be administered.
+The procedure code describing the vaccine that was administered or the situation code for a vaccination that was intended to be administered but was not done.
+See the profile for the valid codes.

 ### identifier